 Immunomedics is a clinical-stage biopharmaceutical company developing monoclonal antibody-based products for the targeted treatment of cancer, autoimmune disorders and other serious diseases.
 Our advanced proprietary technologies allow us to create humanized antibodies that can be used either alone in unlabeled or “naked” form, or conjugated with radioactive isotopes, chemotherapeutics, cytokines or toxins.
-Using these technologies, we have built a pipeline of nine clinical-stage product candidates.
+Using these technologies, we have built a pipeline of eight clinical-stage product candidates.

 We have a research collaboration with Bayer to study epratuzumab as a thorium-227-labeled antibody.
 We have other ongoing collaborations in oncology with independent cancer study groups.
 The IntreALL Inter-European study group is conducting a large, randomized Phase 3 trial combining epratuzumab with chemotherapy in children with relapsed acute lymphoblastic leukemia at clinical sites in Australia, Europe, and Israel.